Notice of Race – Youth Sailing Regatta

 9.4 All boats MUST have an attached Bow line of class legal length with a Bowline on the end.
 The bow line must also be stowed neatly and free of knots to assist with safety rescues.

 10.1 The low-point scoring system (rule A2) will apply, except that each boat’s worst score will be discarded if more than six (6) races are completed.
 This changes rule A2.

 10.3 In case of a tie, the winner will be determined by: (1) the skipper with the most firsts, (2) most seconds, thirds, etc. (3) the skipper beating the other in the last race.

 12. Coaches and Support Boats

 All coach and support boats must check in with regatta management for berthing assignments and a safety briefing.
 Each boat shall have a working VHF radio, an anchor suitable for the conditions, and a basic first aid kit.
+All coach and support boat drivers must be tethered to an Automatic Engine Shutoff while operating the boat.
 Complete information for coaches and safety vessels will be included in the sailing instructions.